Specification

 slash and without a file extension.
 It identifies exactly one entity.

-# In governance/decisions/0018-agent-network-architecture.md
+# In governance/decisions/0042-pricing-model.md

 decision_makers: